FOREX-Euro near 2-week low after Draghi cautions on its rise

 But its narrowing lead over the centre-right led by former prime minister Silvio Berlusconi has unnerved investors on concerns that his policies, such as tax-cut proposals, could undo the country's efforts to win back investor confidence.

-The yen edged up on profit-taking but is still likely to log seven straight weeks of losses against the dollar, which would be the longest spell since 1989.
+The yen edged up slightly from late U.S. levels on profit-taking but is still on course to log seven straight weeks of losses against the dollar, which would be the longest spell since 1989.

 The country's deteriorating balance of payment also weighed on the yen.
 Data showed Japan posted a current account deficit for two months in a row in December, the first time the balance turned red for two straight months in data dating back to 1985.

-The Australian dollar dropped to three-month low of $1.0256 after the Reserve Bank of Australia trimmed its growth and inflation forecasts, but the currency bounced back after strong Chinese exports data.
+The Australian dollar dropped to 3-month low of $1.0256 after the Reserve Bank of Australia trimmed its growth and inflation forecasts, but the currency bounced back after strong Chinese exports data.

 It last stood at $1.0295, up 0.15 percent from late U.S. levels as data showed China's exports grew 25 percent in January from a year earlier, above expectations of 17 percent growth, adding to evidence of an economic rebound.